fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 I also learned to take advantage of how `||` is evaluated - if you're going to set a reference for a particular variable, and one of those conditions could be falsy, but the other one will always return a truthy value, you don't need an `if/else` statement - just use `var = condition_falsy || condition_truthy` instead.

 Also, the `&` operator is super handy to get common elements of two arrays, in a new array.

+##### 17/10/20 (Sat)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 6: Slightly Larger Problems
+  - Tictactoe enhancements
+    - Refactor game loop logic
+  - Twenty-One
+    - Setting up the deck and shoe
+    - Player turn (inc. inputs)
+    - Dealer turn

+__*Time spent*__<br/>
+245 minutes

+__*Thoughts*__<br/>
+I started on the Twenty-One assignment, which is a simplified blackjack.
+Again, I really enjoy this type of work where I can build sequences of logic that rely on other bits of logic, like a scaffold.

+Once again, I failed to read the assignment fully, and went off on a tangent, trying to code sequential player and dealer turns.
+Thankfully most of the code I wrote was still usable as is, but I did lose a fair bit of my win condition code, which needs to be re-written.

+It's another reminder to slow down, and fully read the requirements.